 - Designs and colorways: Not all phones have the same case options, and not all case options come in the same colorways.
 You’ll find the most options on the Plasma and Monarch lines, and iPhone cases offer more color options than Android cases.

-- Thickness and bulk: In a similar vein to the thin vs rugged debate, you have to consider how much bulk you want to tote around.
+- Thickness and bulk: In a similar vein to the thin vs rugged debate, you must consider how much bulk you want to tote around.
 Most of UAG’s options manage to keep the weight off, though the thicker cases are bound to weigh a bit more.

-- Level of protection: Truly, the level of protection is one of the most important things to consider while case shopping.
+- Level of protection: Truly, protection is one of the most important things to consider during case shopping.
 If you’re planning some grand adventures, you’ll want more protection.
-If you just want basic coverage then you can save a bit of money and grab a less durable — and probably slimmer — alternative.
+If you want basic coverage, you can save a bit of money and grab a less durable and probably slimmer alternative.